What’s The Connection Between Peripheral Neuropathy And Fatigue?

 / Learn / What’s The Connection Between Peripheral Neuropathy And Fatigue?

 Do you frequently feel exhausted?
-Besides merely being worn out from a long day, fatigue can be a symptom of more serious conditions, such as peripheral neuropathy, a medical condition that affects your nervous system.
+Besides merely being worn out from a long day, fatigue can be a symptom of more serious conditions, such as peripheral neuropathy and fatigue, a medical condition that affects your nervous system.

 Within this article, we explore the complex relationship between fatigue and peripheral neuropathy and show how two seemingly unrelated conditions can impact your health and well-being.